jeisen0105/Cyclistic/README.md

 write_csv(ride_duration_and_count_by_hour, "ride_duration_and_count_by_hour.csv")
 ```
-The table below shows a granular view of daily ridership, summarizing the total number of rides and the average ride length (in minutes), broken down by member type and hour of the day (0−23).
+The table below summarizes total rides and average ride length (in minutes) by rider type and hour of the day (0–23).

 | member_casual 	| hour_of_day 	| total_rides 	| average_ride_length 	|
 |---------------	|-------------	|-------------	|---------------------	|